Tucker Eskew: Early life and career

 Eskew is a native of South Carolina.
-He graduated with a degree in Political Science from Sewanee: The University of the South in Sewanee, TN in 1983.
+He graduated with a degree in Political Science from The University of the South in 1983.
 He began his political career in 1984 analyzing campaign press coverage for the Reagan-Bush committee.
 In 1987, Eskew became a press secretary to South Carolina Governor Carroll Campbell at age 25.
 He served Campbell as press secretary and communications director until 1995.

-In the mid-90s, he co-founded an electronic commerce business and later started a South Carolina-based public relations and business-consulting firm.
+In the mid-1990s, he co-founded an electronic commerce business and later started a South Carolina-based public relations and business-consulting firm.

 2000 George W. Bush Presidential campaign

 Eskew served as communications director to George W. Bush during the 2000 Presidential primaries.
 Eskew worked as Bush's spokesman and political operative in South Carolina.

-A New York Times report on the South Carolina Republican primary described him as "Mr. Bush's spokesman here and a longtime political operative," quoting his pushback against crossover voters: "I think this alliance between the limousine-liberal Democrats and the McCain campaign is distorting the intent of real Republican voters."
+A report on the South Carolina Republican primary in The New York Times described him as "Mr. Bush's spokesman here and a longtime political operative," quoting his pushback against crossover voters: "I think this alliance between the limousine-liberal Democrats and the McCain campaign is distorting the intent of real Republican voters."

 According to ABC News, "When the media first reported push-poll phone calls from Voter/Consumer Research, a company hired by the Bush campaign, asking South Carolinians if they knew about McCain's role in the S&L crisis and his scandal as a member of the Keating Five, it was Eskew -- Bush's South Carolina spokesman – who acknowledged, and defended, the calls."

 After the Bush upset victory over McCain in South Carolina, Eskew became a top advisor to the Bush national campaign.
 In Austin, Texas at the national campaign headquarters, Eskew was part of the team that overhauled Bush's campaign website, adding new features and altering the overall layout.
 He served as spokesman for the Bush campaign during the 2000 Palm Beach popular vote recount.